mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

-Discuss causes of low data on the year, lessons learned, and what we plan to do differently during 2023 to improve testing.
+The rate of transmission was very low for this year.
+In the coming year, we are looking into ways to increase the usage of Direct Messaging transmissions by the end users.

 ### Measure 13: Direct Project: Receive